Some Information on Paul Mills

 Downtown Toronto and eventually became a senior manager for CBC Radio.

 In addition to his work at CBC, Paul Mills has been part of the Canadian folk music scene and recording industry for over forty years.
-He has produced over 150 albums working with artists such as the late Stan Rogers (all but one of Rogers’ albums were produced by Mills), Sharon, Lois and Bram, Terry Kelly, Ron Hynes and John Allan Cameron.
+He has produced close to 200 albums working with artists such as the late Stan Rogers (all but one of Rogers’ albums were produced by Mills), Sharon, Lois and Bram, Terry Kelly, Ron Hynes and John Allan Cameron.
 He is a founding partner of the “Borealis Recording Company”.
-He owns and operates his own production company and recording studio called "The Millstream" in Toronto.
+He owns and operates his own production company and recording studio called "The Millstream" in London, Ontario.

 produced or engineered by Paul have earned four gold records (sales over